-Theme Music Power-Up - With both Lu Bu AND Honda Tadakatsu in the crossover, naturally they would carry over their theme tunes (The former has a remix specifically for this game).
+Theme Music Power-Up: With both Lu Bu and Honda Tadakatsu in the crossover, naturally they would carry over their theme tunes (The former has a remix specifically for this game).
 It wouldn't be until Musou Orochi Z, when Orochi himself would finally have his own.
-Played with in the new DLC for Warriors Orochi 3 "Fight for a Theme Song" this is where Keiji Maeda wants a theme song for his own. note this is the only DLC scenario where you CANNOT change the BGM.
-(At least in the Japanese edition) In the third game, Ryu, Ayane, Achilles and Susano'o's introductions result in their themes replacing the stage music.
+Played with in the new DLC for Warriors Orochi 3 "Fight for a Theme Song" this is where Keiji Maeda wants a theme song for his own.
+Note that this is the only DLC scenario where you cannot change the BGM (at least in the Japanese edition).
+In the third game, Ryu, Ayane, Achilles and Susano'o's introductions result in their themes replacing the stage music.

-The Rival - Yoshitsune gets this, naturally, with Kiyomori.
+Yoshitsune gets this, naturally, with Kiyomori.
 More surprisingly, he gets another... in Lu Bu.
-The latter however, isn't a clear cut rivalry in the traditional sense.
+The latter however, isn't a clear-cut rivalry in the traditional sense.
 The third game adds Shuten Doji to a minor extent.

 Also, just about every pair of rivals from their respective games, still retain that sense regardless of what side they're on.

-Took a Level in Badass - For the first time ever, Xiahou Yuan is both competent and has a few significant story moments in the second game.
-Dong Zhuo has agruably also received this treatment, becoming an actually competent (albeit still whiny and pampered at times) villain who is also a vital figure in Orochi's army.
+For the first time ever, Xiahou Yuan is both competent and has a few significant story moments in the second game.
+Dong Zhuo has arguably also received this treatment, becoming an actually competent (albeit still whiny and pampered at times) villain who is also a vital figure in Orochi's army.

 Back in Bladestorm, Jeanne was a mere Hero Unit.
 Now, she picks up a spear and has her chance to rack up multitudes of KOs all by herself.

-Too Long; Didn't Dub - Warriors Orochi 3 is the first Warriors game released internationally without any English dubbings, and with the ample amount of new vocals added in by the upcoming expansion, chances are it's probably stuck this way for good...
+Too Long; Didn't Dub: Warriors Orochi 3 is the first Warriors game released internationally without any English dubbing, and with the ample amount of new vocals added in by the upcoming expansion, chances are it's probably stuck this way for good...